 Tip Number 3: Create an Honest Listing

 All relevant categories are pre-filled, minus the photos, details, price, and choice of payment.
-I snap a couple of photos while still within the app, fill out my description, adding details and making sure to disclose any defects.
+Snap a couple of photos while still within the app, fill out the description and add details, making sure to disclose any defects.

-This is my description: “Toddler size BundleMe in near perfect condition.
+Be specific.
+I wrote this in the description when selling a children’s blanket “Toddler size BundleMe in near perfect condition.
 Light pink color.
 No stains or rips.
 Zipper in working order.
 Machine washable.”

-eBay guides you in the pricing.
-In my case, eBay tells me that similar items have sold between $4.99 and $8.99.
+For the BundleMe, eBay tells me that similar items have sold between $4.99 and $8.99.
 I decide to start the bidding at $6.99 plus shipping and a “buy it now price” of $15.
 I leave shipping set to its default of USPS Priority Mail.

 By default, the listing runs for 7 days but you can change it anywhere from one to ten days.